rfielding/perf/README.md

 lot of sophistocated counts:

 * Utilization is just subtracting out zero population time from the total.
+* Queue length distribution
 * Throughput as a function of 1 user, 2 users, 4 users, ... .
 This lets us measure linear scaling and bottlenecks.
 * We don't need to be able to characterize a distribution analytically.
 * No floating point.
 It's all rational 64 bit integer arithmetic.
-* Speedup is just the total time reported by the concurrent processes divided by the total of the times per queue length.
+* Speedup - the total work divided by the total time experienced (individually) by each user, divided by the real time.

+Note that user interleaving behavior can cause profound performance differences.
+It may be that we can have hundreds of concurrent sessions all downloading at 1MB/s, and then there is a queue length we eventually get bottlenecked under, such that the linear scaling stops.
+When more users are downloading and we are at this point, we also want to measure whether even total throughput begins to go down.

 # De-duplicating time